 Soup Sodium Soapbox

 Our seasonings are reduced-sodium compared to traditional canned soups.
 We kept the sodium lower for a couple reasons.
-One, because some of the suggested ingredients for the recipes contain salt, like canned beans.
-Two, our recipes don’t need as much salt because of the way Broth Bomb ® helps breakdown the foods, creating a richer broth full of minerals and natural flavorful compounds.
+One, so we could fit in more herbs and spices.
+Two, because the recipes sometimes call for canned foods that might contain salt.
+Three, our recipes don’t need as much salt because of the way Broth Bomb ® helps breakdown the foods, creating a richer broth full of minerals and natural flavorful compounds.

-Personally, I’m sensitive to high salt foods.
-Especially high calorie salty foods.
-We’ve noticed from comments online that soup has a reputation for being high in sodium but it’s actually average or lower compared to the other foods people eat most.
+I felt the need to write this because soup has a reputation for being high in sodium but it’s actually average or lower compared to the other foods people eat most.
 The items below range from 160%-20% DV of sodium.

 - Processed meats